Ken Friedman (restaurateur): Biography

-Liz Johnson (chef/owner), partner Aghajanian and Stephen Light acknowledge his initial assistance with Horses but deny current involvement saying he “is in no way involved with Horses as an owner, partner, or previous investor.”.
+Liz Johnson (chef/owner), partner Aghajanian and Stephen Light acknowledge his initial assistance with Horses but deny current involvement saying he “is in no way involved with Horses as an owner, partner, or previous investor”.
 Friedman claims to be a profit sharing owner and silent partner.

 Bloomfield and Friedman also owned restaurants in California such as Hearth & Hound in LA and Tosca in San Francisco.
-The Tosca chef and business manager tried to buy Tosca after the allegations were made against Friedman.
-The purchase fell through and the pair left in the spring of 2018.
+The Tosca chef and business manager tried to buy Tosca after the allegations were made against Friedman, but the purchase fell through and the pair left in the May 2018.
+In June 2018, Bloomfield bought out Friedman's shares of Hearth & Hound and Tosca.